afonari/Main/non-local-e-ph-phonons.md

 *q0* has units of length.

 #### Example
-For a choosen normal four displacements along a normal mode are made, for *q0* = -2, -1, 1, 2.
-The plot of energy (SCF calculation) with respect to displacement looks like this:
+For a choosen normal four displacements along a normal mode are made, for *q0* = {-2, -1, 1, 2}.
+The plot of energy (SCF calculations) with respect to displacement looks like this:
 ![Energy vs q0](https://raw.github.com/alexandr-fonari/Main/master/pics/e_vs_q0.png)

 #### Acknowledgments and references